Welcome to A Rock In My Shoe!

 In 2004 I joined the American Management Association, that venerable non-profit organization founded in the early twentieth century by a group of management gurus that included Peter Drucker.
 I would still get in front of an audience occasionally, but mostly what I did was produce management development seminars, webcasts, and on-line training.
 My “portfolio” of products included AMA's business writing programs, influencing skills (e.g., negotiating) and, of course, presentation skills.
 Just for punishment, I also managed the sales and marketing line of products.
 I left AMA at the end of 2014.

-In my spare time I enjoy photography, my two Chihuahuas (Biscuit and Gravy), and playing one of my four guitars.
+In my spare time I enjoy photography, my Chihuahua, Gravy, and playing one of my four guitars.
 And of course, writing.
 My wife and I also travel to Paris once a year--and usually to one other European city as well.
 Beach vacations hold no appeal for me.

 My Myers-Briggs type is ENFP.